Journalism, Culture and Society

 Summer Academy AT THE KING’S COLLEGE

 MPJI offers a one-week media & journalism seminar for high school students as part of the Summer Academy at The King’s College.
 The theme varies each year.
-Students who attend will attend exclusive events and tours in NYC and hear from Prof. Paul Glader and Prof. Terry Mattingly on the following topics:
+Students who attend will attend exclusive events and tours in NYC and hear from Prof. Paul Glader, Prof. Clemente Lisi, Prof. Melissa Harrison and Prof. Terry Mattingly on the following topics:

 International Programs at The Media Project

-The Media Project is a network of mainstream journalists who are Christians and pursue balanced reporting on all aspects of culture, particularly the role of religion in public life.
+The Media Project is a network of journalists who pursue balanced reporting on all aspects of culture, particularly the role of religion in public life.
 The network consists of hundreds of journalists from all corners of the globe, particularly in the Global South.
 The non-profit organization is based at MPJI and led by Prof. Paul Glader.
 The organization sponsors major conferences and training initiatives for working journalists, journalism professors and students including an annual flagship Coaching & Leadership Fellows program at The Poynter Institute in St. Petersburg, Fla.
+It also operates the ReligionUnplugged.com, non-profit news organization.